Blastbrean/Blastbrean/README.md

 ### About Me

-I am a 16 year old dedicated to cybersecurity.
-However, I maintain an adaptable technical stack, allowing me to pivot between software protection, tool development, and backend engineering with ease.
-At the moment, I am focused on learning more reverse-engineering.
+I am a 16 year old dedicated to cybersecurity, and open to work or commissions.

-- I'm trying to learn more by working on deobfuscation with C# and Loretta.
-I'm solving complex problems which require me to analyze and transform code.
-- I am experienced in securing communication(s) and the backend.
-I ensure that data on the client (assuming validated and untampered) can safely pass to the server.
+- Currently, I'm expanding my knowledge in reverse engineering.
+With C# and Loretta, I've been developing a generic Lua obfusfation analyzer tool.
+Deobfuscation is a complex problem where you need to iteratively break down things into smaller issues and problem solve like an engineer.
+I've developed my own internal passes, tooling, and IR to help with this process.

 - **Highly proficient in the Roblox/LuaU ecosystem.
 Specifically, game security, anti-tamper measures, and exploiting in games.**

 - **While I usually work with security-focused problems, I am a versatile developer capable of software for things like games, automation (discord bots, scraping, etc), and developer tools or utilities.**

 - **A lot of the work that I do is private.
 So, if you see experience here that isn't backed up by a project, that is likely why.**

 ---